How to Build Runnable JavaScript Specifications — SitePoint

 specRegExp constant, we do this using a

 findSpecifications function that we will define later.
 This function will return an array of paths for each specification file in the target directory.
-Note the

 In line 18 we are defining the